 - STEP (Smart Traveler Enrollment Program) – US Citizens should enroll to get travel updates, which may or may not include COVID-related changes.

-- US Embassy for your destination country and your flight route – US Citizens should check these periodically as their trip approaches for entry requirements, insurance requirements, and specific COVID vaccination requirements.
+- US Embassy for your destination country and your flight route – US Citizens should check these periodically as their trip approaches for entry requirements, insurance requirements, and specific COVID-related requirements.

-- Sherpa and Airheart are tools that can help you navigate the travel requirements by destination, but always verify this!
+- Sherpa and Kayak – These tools can help you navigate travel requirements by destination, but always verify them!